Cambia lingua / Switch language: Italiano

-Add some extra vegetables to your pasta and it can easily be served as a main event of a dinner, maybe with an extra side dish or a side salad.
+Add some extra vegetables to your pasta and it can easily be served as a main dish for dinner, maybe with an extra side dish or a side salad.

-But feel free to challenge tradition!
-We decided to pair the trofie with green pesto, dark green kale and broccoli.
+We even paired the trofie with green pesto, dark green kale and broccoli.

 🍝 Related recipes